fudamuboy/fudamuboy/README.md

 For instant:

 - 🔭 I’m currently a computer engineering student at Gaziosmanpaşa University
-- 🌱 I’m currently learning Android Studio and Flutter
+- 🌱 I’m currently learning Android Studio and Flutter(Dart)
 - 📫 How to reach me:samakesal94@icloud.com or samakesalim376@gmail.com
 - ⚡ Fun fact: Travel,Explore World,Basketball and Football